procount/pinn/README.md

 This will also prevent the splashscreen from being displayed at boot.
 The partition number can be found by running `sudo fdisk -l` the partition will be one of the FAT32 partitions `/dev/mmcblk0p5` would be partition 5.
 Note that once an `autoboot.txt` file is present, there's then no way to force the NOOBS GUI to display, until you delete (or rename) the `autoboot.txt` file.

+### How to use with Gert's VGA666 DPI display screen

+The VGA666 adaptor connects to the GPIO pins and allows a VGA display to be attached to the RPi.
+The normal VGA666 installation instructions should be followed to allow it to work with NOOBS.

+Create a config.txt file with the following lines in it:

+add dtoverlay=VGA666
+enable_dpi_lcd=1
+display_default_lcd=1
+dpi_group=<group> (e.g. dpi_group=1, or dpi_group=2)
+dpi_mode=<mode> (e.g. dpi_mode=28 - see tvservice for a list of possible modes)

 ===

 ## Troubleshooting